haydenzheng314/core-infra-dalian-onboarding/04-Import-Portal/portal.md

 2. Choose /src/main/java , mark as **Sources**.

-# 3. Preparation for ant all
+# 3. Properties Preparation

+## 1. app.server.properties

 In /home/repo/liferay-portal, create a file named **app.server.username.properties**

+Your `username` is usually set as `liferay`.

 Paste the properties below into it.